4-2CR Conduct Urban Readiness Training at Saber Guardian 25

 |0

-This work, 4-2CR Conduct Urban Readiness Training at Saber Guardian 25, by SPC Carlos Marquez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 4-2CR Conduct Urban Readiness Training at Saber Guardian 25 [Image 11 of 11], by SPC Carlos Marquez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.